-It is your responsibility to submit a copy of the updated immunization record to your Family advocate, Home Educator, Child Care Provider or the Center Administrator.
+It is your responsibility to submit a copy of the updated immunization record to your Family advocate, Home Educator, Child Care Provider, or the Center Administrator.

-Well Child Check / Physical
+Well Child Check/Physical

 A current Well Child Check/physical must always be in your child's file.
-If your child's physical has expired, and a new one is not provided, then he/she will not be permitted to attend the center until a current physical is provided to KCHS.
+If your child's physical has expired, and a new one is not provided, then he/she will not be permitted to attend the center until a current physical is provided to your center.

 It is important that you submit a copy of the current well child check/physical to your Family advocate, Home Educator, Child Care Provider or Center Administrator.
 Your child's physical is a thorough checkup of your child's overall health and development.
 This exam can lead to early identification and treatment of health problems.
-The medical professional should discuss your child's health history, developmental and family history, and any to:

-special concerns.
-The physical should include measuring your child's overall growth including, but not limited
+The medical professional should discuss your child's health history, developmental and family history, and any special concerns.
+The physical should include measuring your child's overall growth including, but not limited to:

-- Height & Weight
+- Height and weight

-- Blood Pressure
+- Blood pressure

 - Skin appearance

-- Eyes and/or Vision
+- Eyes and/or vision

-- Ears and/or Hearing
+- Ears and/or hearing

 - Nose

 - Mouth

-- Head Circumference (until age 2)
+- Head circumference (until age 2)

-- Oral Health
+- Oral health

 - Heart

 - Lungs

 - Abdomen(stomach)

 - Genitalia